-2. Create some personal space
+2. Create some personal space.

 A drawer in the dresser, a shelf in the bathroom vanity - these little things can go a long way in making your partner feel comfortable and welcome in their new home.
-Going beyond that you can have some creature comforts available like their favorite foods, drinks and television shows.
+Going beyond that, you can have some creature comforts available like their favorite foods, drinks, and television shows.
 Nothing says welcome home than being able to open the fridge and finding their favorite drink after a long day.
 Having personal time is also helpful for both of you as you get used to being together.
 It can recharge the batteries and keep you from getting at each other's throats when the adjustment gets tough.

-4. Accept that there will be conflicts as your routines connect
+4. Accept that there will be conflicts as your routines connect.

-5. Plan a date night - just like you used to do before you lived together
+5. Plan a date night - just like you used to do before you lived together.

 Just because you live together doesn't mean you stop wooing each other.
 The dates and special treats are just as important as they were then, if not more so now because you see each other a lot more.
-Create a romantic atmosphere, go see a movie, get dressed up and go out to dinner.
+Create a romantic atmosphere, see a movie, get dressed up, and go out to dinner.
 The dance isn't done once you share a bed every night.

 2. Don't expect Dominance and submission 24/7 - same goes for sex and play.
 There is a need for downtime.

 You may be preparing to have a 24/7 type of relationship, but this doesn't mean that it will all sex and play all the time.
-Don't expect your partner to be in role every single minute.
+Don't expect your partner to be in the role every single minute.
 Downtime is necessary to make it work long term.
 That doesn't make you any less 24/7.
 It does make you human.
-What you read in fantasy novels about the slave being tied up naked all day long doesn't happen everyday.
-You will likely still have to deal with bills and mishaps, sickness and unexpected happiness along the way.
+What you read in fantasy novels about the slave being tied up naked all day long doesn't happen every day.
+You will likely still have to deal with bills and mishaps, sickness, and unexpected happiness along the way.
 Accept it as a part of your new life.

-3. Communicate openly about the adjustment to your new role
+3. Communicate openly about the adjustment to your new role.

-One of the best pieces of advice I can give is that you take time out to discuss the changes in your relationship.
-Submission and Dominance isn't easy so don't expect to pick it up right away or to make it perfect right out of the box.
-Build that level of communication even more by allowing each other the freedom to talk about things without recourse.
+The best advice I can give is to take time out to discuss the changes in your relationship.
+Submission and Dominance aren't easy, so don't expect to pick it up right away or to make it perfect right out of the box.
+Build that level of communication even more by allowing each other to talk about things without recourse.
 It will help build security and trust in each other.

-5. Get support from friends and local clubs
+5. Get support from friends and local clubs.